Surfaces and other Peano Continua with no Generic Chains

 \textbf{Case 2:} Otherwise, let $v' \conc c$ be the lasso path which follows $v_0$ from the beginning until it hits $z$ (this is $v'$), then continues following $v_0$ until the end, then $v_1$ backwards until it hits $z$, then follows $z$, possibly backwards (this is $c$).
-As above, $z$ does not contribute to the winding number of $c$, which is therefore equal to the difference between the winding numbers of the final segments of $v_1$ and $v_0$ at either end of $z$.
-But since $v_0, v_1$ have the same winding number by \eqref{eq:v_i-same-wd}, the difference between the winding numbers of the final segments is equal to the difference of the winding numbers of the respective initial segments.
+As above, $z$ does not contribute to the winding number of $c$, which is therefore equal to the difference $\omega_{r_0} - \omega_{r_1}$, where $r_0, r_1$ are the final segments of $v_0$ and $v_1$ at either end of $z$.
+But since $v_0, v_1$ have the same winding number by \eqref{eq:v_i-same-wd}, $\omega_{r_0} - \omega_{r_1}$ is equal to the difference of the winding numbers of the respective initial segments.
 We therefore conclude as in Case 1.

 In both cases, $v_0$ is an initial segment of $v' \conc c$, so $(\cV',v' \conc c ) \refines (\cV, v)$.
 Moreover, \eqref{eq:fattening-in-C} is trivially true, since $C$ covers all of $\cS$. \end{proof}